o-flores/jungledevs-challenge/README.md

   REACT_APP_MIXPANEL_KEY="YOUR_PROJECT_TOKEN"
 ```

 5. That's it!
-Now you can track your A/B test metrics in MixPanel Reports section:
+Now you can track your A/B test metrics in MixPanel's Reports section:

 ![image](https://user-images.githubusercontent.com/78616220/131593146-56ae3efe-4b54-45d3-b859-3ad3f331a306.png)